Royal Schiphol Group Privacy Statement: Privacy

 Right to rectification

-The data subject has the right to obtain from Schiphol without undue delay the rectification of inaccurate personal data concerning him or her or – taking into account the purposes of the processing – to have incomplete personal data completed.
+You have the right to obtain from Schiphol without undue delay the rectification of inaccurate personal data concerning you or – taking into account the purposes of the processing – to have incomplete personal data completed.

 Right to be forgotten